 This photograph is of The Mogwai (or Mokwai) sister to the Litunga of Barotseland, Lewanika 1, taken in 1902.

 The paramount chief or king (The Litunga) shared his authority and prerogatives with a queen (The Mokwai).
 The Mogwai was not the wife but the eldest sister of the ruling chief.
 When he died her privileges would lapse.
 In theory, these co-rulers were equal, neither could promulgate a national decree without the assent of the other, but each had a capital town, councillors and absolute authority in a province, the two having joint authority over all other provinces.

 Although in poor condition, this photograph is included here because it is probably a very rare likeness and thus of possible historical importance to the Lozi, or Rotsi, people of Barotseland.

 The Northern Rhodesia Legislative Council 1940

-This photograph of the Northern Rhodesia Legislative Council shows the young Roy Welensky, who became Prime Minister of The Federation of Rhodesia and Nyasaland from 1957-1963.
+This photograph of the Northern Rhodesia Legislative Council shows the young Roy Welensky, later Prime Minister of The Federation of Rhodesia and Nyasaland from 1957-1963.